-Prof. Marty Norden will present a paper titled "Listening for Lois: Reconstructing the Public Utterances of Lois Weber" at the Doing Women's Film and Television History conference to be held at the University of East Anglia, Norwich, UK, on April 10-12.
+Prof. Marty Norden presented a paper titled "Listening for Lois: Reconstructing the Public Utterances of Lois Weber" at the Doing Women's Film and Television History conference held at the University of East Anglia, Norwich, UK, on April 11.

-Prof. Bill Yousman will be giving a presentation at the Media Literacy Research Symposium at Fairfield University in Fairfield, Connecticut, on March 21.
-His talk is titled "Visual Literacy vs. Traditional Literacy: Pedagogical Challenges and Possibilities."
+Prof. Bill Yousman gave a presentation at the Media Literacy Research Symposium at Fairfield University in Fairfield, Connecticut, on March 21.
+His talk was titled "Visual Literacy vs. Traditional Literacy: Pedagogical Challenges and Possibilities."

-Prof. Martha Fuentes-Bautista will give a talk on "Media and Popular Power in Latin America: Promises and Contradictions" at Fairfield University in Fairfield, Connecticut, on March 19.
+Prof. Martha Fuentes-Bautista gave a talk on "Media and Popular Power in Latin America: Promises and Contradictions" at Fairfield University in Fairfield, Connecticut, on March 19.

-Prof. Lisa Henderson will participate on a panel titled "The Affective Economies of Cinema and the Labors of Reparative Criticism" at the Society for Cinema and Media Studies conference in Seattle on March 20.
+Prof. Lisa Henderson participated on a panel titled "The Affective Economies of Cinema and the Labors of Reparative Criticism" at the Society for Cinema and Media Studies conference in Seattle on March 20.

-Graduate student Matthew Ferrari will present his paper, "'Born Survivors' and Their Trickster Cousins: Masculine Primitive Ideals on Reality Television," at the Society for Cinema and Media Studies conference in Seattle, March 19-23.
+Graduate student Matthew Ferrari presented his paper, "'Born Survivors' and Their Trickster Cousins: Masculine Primitive Ideals on Reality Television," at the Society for Cinema and Media Studies conference in Seattle on March 19.

-Prof. Mari Castañeda will give a lecture titled "The Challenges and Opportunities for Mothers in Academia" at Westminster College in Salt Lake City on February 20.
+Prof. Mari Castañeda gave a lecture titled "The Challenges and Opportunities for Mothers in Academia" at Westminster College in Salt Lake City on February 20.